-The 40th AKA Annual Convention will be held in Ocean City, Maryland on Monday, October 9th to Saturday, October 14th, 2017!
+The 41st AKA Annual Convention will be held in Shreveport, Louisiana on Monday, October 15th to Saturday, October 20th, 2018!

 Every morning there will be an amazing choice of workshops held in four rooms for two sessions: 9:00-10:15 and 10:30-11:45.
 We are lucky to have such a generous community of artists who are volunteering time to share their kite passion with convention attendees.
 All workshops are free to registered attendees only.
-Some classes require that you bring your own materials while others offer the option of buying materials at the workshop.
-The list below is subject to change, and an actual schedule (plus a materials list) will be published online no later than September 1, 2017.
+Most classes don’t require any materials, while others offer the option of buying materials at the workshop.
+(If you want to take a sewing workshop, please note that on your application.)
+The list (see page 28) is subject to change, and an actual schedule (plus a materials list) will be published online no later than September 1, 2018.
 Go to www.kite.org for more details.

 Last but not least, every afternoon there will be lots of kiteflying.
-In addition to the competitions and mass-ascensions, there will be space for show kites and demonstrations.
+In addition to the competitions and mass-ascensions, there will be space for show kites and demos.
 The public will be invited to enjoy the celebration.
-The Convention Committee has worked hard for the last year to make all this happen and I am honored to have had the time to work with them.
+The Convention Committee has worked hard for the last year to make all this happen, and I am honored to have had the time to work with them.
 I invite you to come join us.
-Let’s celebrate our 40th Grand National Convention!
+Let’s celebrate our 41st Grand National Convention!

 Convention Committee Chairman